openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

 Most PC users have used a networked printer at one time or other.
 Soon, printing documents over the Internet may become just as commonplace.
 Especially if Google has its way.

-Googleâ€™s long-awaited [Cloud Print](http://code.google.com/apis/cloudprint/docs/overview.html) service was unveiled as a beta earlier this year.
+Google’s long-awaited [Cloud Print](http://code.google.com/apis/cloudprint/docs/overview.html) service was unveiled as a beta earlier this year.
 The service allows users to setup a printer and then print to it over the internet.
 This includes being able to print from a mobile device to a remote internet-connected PC anywhere in the world. (...)

-â€
+”

-â€œ
+“

         [h-online/Dj Walker-Morgan: Skype protocol being reverse engineered](http://www.h-online.com/security/news/item/Skype-protocol-being-reverse-engineered-1254721.html)